ichidao/ichi-vaults-sdk/README.md

 | raw   | true | undefined | - | false |

 <br/>
-This function returns claimable reward amount for the specified vault and user account.
+This function returns claimable reward amounts for the specified vault and user account.
 This functions is specific for the Velodrome vaults.

 ```typescript
 import { getUserRewards, SupportedDex } from '@ichidao/ichi-vaults-sdk';